 Arguments and Positions

-Industry is the basis for Germany’s economic strength.
-With its products and innovations, the chemical-pharmaceutical industry contributes decisively to the success of the location Germany.
+Industry is the basis for the economic strength of Germany and Europe.
+With its products and innovations, the chemical-pharmaceutical industry contributes decisively to solving societal and climate policy problems.

 Companies are operating in a rapidly changing environment.
-International competitive pressure is increasing constantly, and the industrial policies of China and the USA are transforming the economic order as a whole.
-At the same time, the challenges of climate and environ-mental protection are growing, so that established production methods are reaching their inherent limits and lose social acceptance.
+International competitive pressure is increasing, and the industrial and trade policies of China and the USA are transforming the international economic order as a whole.

-The following is recommended for more innovations from Germany that subsequently create value: research promotion with an open mind to a wide range of technologies, well-funded project support, and easier access to venture capital.
-Also needed is a science-based societal dialogue on the potentials and risks of new technologies.
+For more innovations for sustainable products and processes, there should be research promotion with an open mind to a wide range of technologies in Germany and in Europe.
+Well-funded project support and easier access to venture capital are needed too.
+Also required is a science-based societal dialogue on the potentials and risks of new technologies.